wknd/wknd.github.io/_posts/blog/2018-03-21-finished-basic-layout.md

 To easily create projects in different repositories, all the global stuff is housed in its [own repository](https://github.com/wknd/site-resources/).
 You can checkout all the css [here](https://github.com/wknd/site-resources/tree/master/_sass).

 # fast loading
-{% include articleimage.html name="pagespeed-phone.png" global="local" %}
+{% include articleimage.html image=page.images.pagespeed-phone %}
-{% include articleimage.html name="pagespeed-desktop.png" global="local" float="left" width="30%" %}
+{% include articleimage.html image=page.images.pagespeed-desktop float="left" width="30%" %}
 No one wants to wait a long time for a page to load.
 People need adblockers and other add-ons to filter out the crud on an average page just to make browsing bearable.
 I don't want to wait for my own site to load so I decided to make it go as fast as I can possibly make it.